Opener influences on yield

 (b)* This micro-environmental influence is itself largely determined by surface residues, particularly where they finish up relative to the drilled slot after the machine has passed.

-(d)* Similarly, no-tillage drill openers can have an important influence on aeration (or lack of aeration) around seeds and seedling roots in wet soils.
+(d) No-tillage drill openers can also have an important influence on aeration (or lack of aeration) around seeds and seedling roots in wet soils.
 Residues returned over the slot in wet soils attract earthworms to the slot zone since residues are the earthworms’ main food source.
 The earthworms, in turn, aerate the slot zone, which has a measurable effect on germination and seedling survival in wet conditions.

 (e)** With no-tillage, a slot wall is created between the slot zone and the undisturbed soil alongside.
 If these no-tillage slot walls are nearly vertical (and even worse are compacted or at least smeared – see below) they may restrict early root growth to the extent that in severe cases the roots never leave the slot zone and the crop performs poorly.